Healthy Work Boundaries

 Here are a few ideas to get you started or to encourage you to continue forward.

 Recognize and verbalize your needs in a professional way.
 Complaining about a situation is unproductive.
-Stating that there is a problem and offering potential solutions is productive and valuable to all team members.
+Stating that there is a problem, offering potential solutions is productive and valuable to all team members.
+As an example, “I felt frustrated with this happen.
+Next time we will do this, instead.”

 Don’t gossip.
-It’s like “The boy who cried wolf.”
-If you’re talking about people behind their backs, others may not be so inclined to take you seriously when you have a legit concern.
+It’s like “The boy who cried wolf,” continually bringing attention to a false alarm.
+To gossip is a reflection on you, not the point within the gossip.
+If you’re talking about people behind their backs, others may not be so inclined to take you seriously when you have a legitamite concern.

-Put safety first for both you and the people around you.
+Put safety first for yourself, the people around you and your patients.
 Short cuts aren’t very short if it results in an accident or injury.

 Your co-workers are NOT mind readers.
 Thinking “they should know what my needs are” is setting everyone up for failure.
 Define your needs clearly and articulate them in a productive manner.

-In addition, you may wish to step outside of your hospital setting and seek help from a professional coach.
-Everyone can benefit from a little support, motivation and a different perspective on current situations.
+You may wish to step outside of your hospital setting and seek help from a professional coach.
+Everyone can benefit from a little support, motivation, and a different perspective on current situations.

 Once your boundaries are set, be consistent.
 Others will test your boundaries and if you don’t remain steadfast, others will adjust them for you.
 Your self-care is not selfish!
-Recognizing that your co-workers also require self-care, you can work together so that everyone is working at their peak.
+Recognizing that your co-workers also require self-care.
+You can work together so that everyone is working at their peak perforance.
 After all, it’s about being the best you can be in order to help the pets, the pet parents, and your co-workers.

 - The 7 Habits of Highly Effective People.
 Stephen Covey. https://www.franklincovey.com/the-7-habits.html